jensortenholm/okdlab/README.md

 Once you have created this file, you'll likely want to make a backup of it elsewhere.
 The OKD installer deletes the file when it's done with it...

-The repository contains two example files.
-One for a setup with three master nodes and three worker nodes (install-config-3masters-3workers.yaml), and also one for a setup with only three master nodes (install-config-only3masters.yaml).
+The repository contains several example files.
+One for a setup with three master nodes and three worker nodes (install-config-3masters-3workers.yaml), one for a setup with only three master nodes (install-config-only3masters.yaml) and one for a single node setup (install-config-singlenode.yaml).

 Copy one of the template files to the name install-config.yaml, and customize it to your needs (see OKD documentation).